Dairy Industry Code processor checklist

-The mandatory Dairy Code of Conduct will commence on 1 January 2020.
+The mandatory Dairy Industry Code will commence on 1 January 2020.
 From this date all new milk supply agreements must comply with the code.
 Agreements already in place have 12 months to become code-compliant.

 Processors and farmers may negotiate other terms and conditions to suit their individual interests as long as they are consistent with the code and relevant legislation, including the Competition and Consumer Act 2010.
 This document outlines what must be contained in milk supply agreements, whether they are standard forms or other negotiated agreements.